spesmilo/electrum-docs/faq.rst

    slim sugar lizard predict state cute awkward asset inform blood civil sugar

 Your wallet can be entirely recovered from its seed.
-For this, select the "restore wallet" option in the startup.
+For this, select the "I already have a seed" option in the wizard.

 How secure is the seed?
 -----------------------